UltraMessaging/smx_perf/README.md

 Typically, both will be at 100% user mode CPU utilization.

 ***Window 2***: run "taskset -a 1 smx_perf_sub -c smx.cfg -a 5 -f".
-Substitute the "5" with the CPU number you previously chose for the message publisher.
+Substitute the "-a 1" and the "-a 5" with the non-time-critical and time-critical CPUs you previously chose.
 For example:
 ````
 taskset -a 1 smx_perf_sub -c smx.cfg -a 5 -f